biglotteryfund/blf-alpha/README.md

 ### Integration tests

 We're using Mocha to run these tests which check that the web server starts, serves pages, shows 404s and handles invalid data.
-You can just run `mocha` from the `/app` directory, or just run `gulp mocha` (which will build the required client-side assets before testing).
+You can just run `mocha` from the root directory, or just run `gulp mocha` (which will build the required client-side assets before testing).

 ### Unit tests

 Currently we're using PhantomJS to verify that client-side JavaScript tools work as expected.
-Run `gulp phantomjs` to run these tests, or load `app/test/runner.html` in a browser to see them in-place.
+Run `gulp phantomjs` to run these tests, or load `/test/runner.html` in a browser to see them in-place.

 ### Security tests